iannis-b/pca_rb_approximation/README.md

 Description
 ===========

-Approximation of Rayleigh Brillouin scattering using PCA analysis.
+A linear approximation of Rayleigh-Brillouin scattering spectra, using PCA.

 Installation
 ------------